arstgit/librdp/README.md

           //
           // Corresponding rdpConn can be fetched through newConn here.

+          struct sockaddr_storage addr;
+          socklen_t len;
+          // Fetch the address of the other end. rdpConnGetAddr(newConn, (struct sockaddr *)&addr, &len);

-          // rdpConnClose() must be invoked explicitly at some point after
+          // rdpConnClose() must be invoked explicitly somewhere after
           // usage.
-          printf("new connection arrived.");
+          // If the arrived connection is not expected, invoke rdpConnClose() immediately here. printf("new connection arrived.");
         }

         if (events & RDP_CONNECTED) {
-          // rdpNetConnect() succeeded.
+          // Previous rdpNetConnect() succeeded.
           //
           // Corresponding rdpConn can be fetched through newConn here.